National parks of the United Kingdom: Other designated landscapes

 The United Kingdom has a number of other designated landscape areas besides its national parks.
 Most similar to the parks are Areas of Outstanding Natural Beauty which differ in part because of their more limited opportunities for extensive outdoor recreation.
 Dartmoor, the Lake District, North York Moors and the Yorkshire Dales all abut AONBs and in addition the coasts of Exmoor and the North York Moors coincide with heritage coasts.
 All the Parks contain in varying numbers Sites of Special Scientific Interest and national nature reserves.
 A part of the Brecon Beacons National Park is also designated as one of the UNESCO Global Geoparks.
-Of the various World Heritage Sites in England and Wales, one - the Lake District - is wholly coincident with a national park whilst a part of the Blaenavon Industrial Landscape World Heritage Site falls within the Brecon Beacons National Park and parts of the Castles and Town Walls of King Edward in Gwynedd and of the Slate Landscape of Northwest Wales fall within Snowdonia National Park.
+Of the various World Heritage Sites in England and Wales, one – the Lake District – is wholly coincident with a national park whilst a part of the Blaenavon Industrial Landscape World Heritage Site falls within the Brecon Beacons National Park and parts of the Castles and Town Walls of King Edward in Gwynedd and of the Slate Landscape of Northwest Wales fall within Eryri National Park.